aischlena/MLinvitroTox/overview_modeling.md

 #### pytcpl output for each aeid

-Parquet files from pytcpl, one for each assay endpoint
+Parquet files from pytcpl, one for each assay endpoint (in .gitignore, can be accessed through the pytcpl repository)

 7. pytcpl files